BW Offshore dispatches laid-up Brazilian FPSO to scrap yard

 In its presentation containing the results for 3Q 2021, which was published in November 2021, BW Offshore explained that the FPSO BW Cidade de São Vicente had reached its lay-up locations in Oman, and at that point, the firm was evaluating recycling options as this FPSO was one of three candidates for recycling.

 The FPSO operator’s latest statement explains that the Indian yard where the vessel was sent is certified to ISO standards and has been issued with a statement of compliance by Class NK in accordance with the IMO Resolution MEPC.210(63) and the Hong Kong International Convention for the safe and environmentally sound recycling of ships.

-Furthermore, BW Offshore informed that it has nominated a third party to be on-site at the recycling yard to ensure health, safety and environmental regulations are followed while a Ship Recycling Plan has been prepared and provided by the yard in cooperation with the Gujarat Maritime Board in compliance with regulations.
-As further incentive for safe operations, BW Offshore will pay a safe recycling bonus upon completion.
+Furthermore, BW Offshore has nominated a third party to be on-site at the recycling yard to ensure health, safety and environmental regulations are followed while a Ship Recycling Plan has been prepared and provided by the yard in cooperation with the Gujarat Maritime Board in compliance with regulations.
+As a further incentive for safe operations, BW Offshore will pay a safe recycling bonus upon completion.

 Converted by Keppel in 2009, the FPSO BW Cidade de São Vicente had an oil production capacity of 30,000 bbl/d and a storage capacity of 470,000 bbl.
 It was operated for Petrobras offshore Brazil since its delivery.
 Its last contract extension from Petrobras was awarded in June 2020 and it expired in October of the same year.

 Ahead of releasing its quarterly results in February 2021, BW Offshore warned it would record an impairment to the book value of three FPSOs, amounting to $59.6 million, in the fourth quarter of 2020.
 The FPSO BW Cidade de São Vicente was one of these FPSOs and its overall impairment was $104.8 million.